weiyiguo1223/Cp3402-group-H/theme.md

 ## Theme Origin

- The theme was created from twenty-twenty-two starter theme of wordpress, where it allows user to develop their own theme via theme editor matching their preferences.
+ The theme was created from astra starter theme of wordpress, where it allows user to develop their own theme via theme editor matching their preferences.

 ## Theme Features

-Theme follows several guidelines in building the theme template where whitespaces and layout were managed identically, padding and margin remains matching in every pages and posts.
-This was for appeal and to offer similar experience in every instance of visiting a section in the website.
-Header and Footer was built with HTML/CSS code for further customization preferred by the team and suitability with the contents from the client.
+The theme keeps the white background, and the content still shows the correct margin and padding on different clients.
+And display the navigation bar and logo in the header.

 ## Design Decisions